CoursesNotes/The-Complete-Javascript-Course/README.md

  > STEP **(3) Create a Babel config file**:

 Just create a new file with the name **.babelrc** which will be automatically recognized by the IDE as babel 6 file.
 In here all we pass is just an Object.
-The _.babelrc_ file is just a dot file and not a javascript file.
+The **.babelrc** file is just a dot file and not a javascript file.
-Here is full setup:
+Here is the full setup:

 ```javascript